influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 - R4.4xlarge (16 cores)
 - R4.8xlarge (32 cores)

-### Recommended cluster configurations
+### Recommended cluster configurations by cardinality

-#### Guidelines by cardinality

-To find your recommended cluster configuration, select the cardinality (number of series) in your dataset below, expand your specified replication factor, and then find the number of nodes and cores in your cluster.
-Each configuration shows estimates for:
+We recommend cluster configurations depending on the cardinality (number of series) in your data set: 10,000, 100,000, 1,000,000, or 10,000,000.

+Depending on cardinality, and the number of nodes and cores in your configuration, you'll find the following data:

-- **writes per second only** (no dashboard queries are running)
+- **maximum writes per second only** (no dashboard queries are running)
-- **queries per second only** (no data is being written)
+- **maximum queries per second only** (no data is being written)
-- **simultaneous queries and writes per second**
+- **maximum simultaneous queries and writes per second, combined**

+#### Review cluster configuration tables

+1. Select the number of series in your dataset below, and then expand your replication factor.
+2. In the **Nodes x Core** column, find the nodes and cores in your configuration, and then review the recommended **maximum** guidelines.

 {{< tab-labels >}}
 {{% tabs %}}